The round handle problem: Statement of the RHP

 We give an alternative proof of the connection of the Round Handle Problem to the topological surgery and $s$-cobordism conjectures (these will all be recalled below).
 The Round Handle Problem (RHP) was formulated in \cite[Section~5.1]{Freedman-Krushkal-2016-A}.
 We give a shorter and easier argument that the above mentioned conjectures imply a positive answer to the RHP.

 Let $L = L_1 \sqcup \cdots \sqcup L_m$ be an oriented ordered link in $S^3$ with vanishing pairwise linking numbers.
 We will be particularly concerned with the Generalised Borromean Rings (GBRs).
 By definition these are the collection of links arising from iterated Bing doubling starting with a Hopf link.
+An example is shown in Figure~\ref{figure:GBR}.